-The Plan's business objective is to simplify the corporate structure of the Debtor and its wholly-owned subsidiary, Fremont General Credit Corporation ("FGCC"), and FGCC's whollyowned subsidiary, Fremont Reorganizing Corporation, formerly known as Fremont Investment & Loan ("FRC") by effecting a merger of these three entities and vesting title to all Assets of the Debtor, FGCC, and FRC in the Reorganized Debtor, which will then make distributions to Holders of Allowed Claims and Equity Interests in accordance with the Plan and after making appropriate reserves for creditors of FGCC and FRC.
+The Plan's business objective is to simplify the corporate structure of the Debtor and its wholly-owned subsidiary, Fremont General Credit Corporation ("FGCC"), and FGCC's wholly-owned subsidiary, Fremont Reorganizing Corporation, formerly known as Fremont Investment & Loan ("FRC") by effecting a merger of these three entities and vesting title to all Assets of the

-The New World Plan provides the Reorganized Debtor with additional liquidity by way of (ai) a \$46.8 million equity investment and (b) exit financing(with the shares priced at the 90 day average prior to the disclosure statement hearing on the New World Plan) and (ii) Exit Financing of \$20 million for operations, general corporate purposes and reserves for making the Distributions required by the Plan and to the holders of Post-Effective Date Merger Claims.
-The lender(s) of the Exit Financing will receive warrantsshares of the Debtor's common stock have been trading from a low of \$.30 to a high of \$.41 during the period of August through October 2009.
-New World will receive Warrants to acquire shares of the Reorganized Debtor for \$30 million at an average price of \$.67 and may allocate certain of those Warrants to the lender in connection with the Exit Financing.
-In addition, under the New World Plan, the operations of the Reorganized Debtor will be under the supervision of a representative and experienced Board that will maximize the value of the operations for the benefit of the Creditors, holders of Post-Effective Date Merger Claims and Equity Interests and observe all good corporate governance practices.
+The New World Plan provides the Reorganized Debtor with additional liquidity by way of (i) a \$6.85 million equity investment (with the shares priced at the 90 day average prior to the disclosure statement hearing on the New World Plan) and (ii) Exit Financing of \$20 million for operations, general corporate purposes and reserves for making the Distributions required by the Plan and to the holders of Post-Effective Date Merger Claims. for 10 million shares of Common Stock.
+If the TOPrS do not elect to accept the alternative treatment under the New World Plan, New World will purchase an additional 10.6 million shares of Common Stock.
+The shares of the Debtor's common stock Common Stock have been trading from a low of \$.3027 to a high of \$.4172 during the period of August September through October November 2009.
+New World will also receive Warrants to acquire shares of Common Stock of the Reorganized Debtor at an average exercise price of \$.67 and may allocate certain of those Warrants to the lender in connection with the Exit Financing.
+In addition, under 90 per share.